26 Bi-Weekly Money Challenge (click on image to print)

 If all this seems like too much effort, consider a passive way to save money.
 The last couple of years have seen rapid growth in apps which help people passively build their savings.
 One great new piece of software is digit.co.
 Digit is clever.
 It analyzes your checking account balances and then automatically makes small deductions which are swept into a savings account for you.
 Its super easy to install.
 Once you have it configured you pretty much need to make no effort to save, Digit does all the heavy lifting for you.
 Check it out at digit.co here.

-Finally, if you’re still looking for the right challenge to fit your personality, here are a some other variations that might be worth taking a look at:
+Finally, if you’re still looking for the right challenge to fit your personality, here are other variations that might be worth taking a look at:

 If you liked this article please rate it 5 stars below, leave us a comment or share it on social media!